AN ARCHES KINDERGARTEN DAY

 Friday afternoons are extra special with Mini Missions!
 Mini Missions are specialized classes where the subject is determined by the students.
 The class can decide to learn about anything from secret agents to sewing.

-Our Kindergarteners leave for home excited to return the next day or some stay for more enrichment at Arches Kids Camp, our after school program.
+We then leave for home excited about the next day, or for Arches Kids Camp, our after-school program.

 Arches field trips are about making connections between the education inside the classroom and the world beyond.
 This type of interactive learning answers the question, "Why are we learning this?" through hands-on experiences.
 For an age group that is constantly asking "why," field trips are an exciting way of translating classroom lessons into real-life learning.

 Popular kindergarten trips include:

 South Fork up Provo Canyon

 Hee Haw Farm